napari/docs/docs/plugins/building_a_plugin/first_plugin.md

 which you can upload to [PyPI](https://pypi.org/) or share with others.

-However, you may wish to automate distribution of your plugin using Github, see below and the [Testing and Publishing](plugin-test-deploy) guide for more details.
+However, you may wish to automate distribution of your plugin using Github, see below and the [Publishing](plugin-deploy) guide for more details.

 ## Get going quickly with the napari plugin template